steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 Other parts are just to help you debug the app better.

-Hard part is done to explain how the entire project is sturctured.
-We will foucs on more details in the later parts.

 <br />

 ## 3. Routes to filter user requests

 We defined **mod routes** to import Rust files(**hello_route.rs**) in **routes** in the main.rs previously.
 But, we haven't made it yet.

-So we will write it here with some explanation for it.
+So we will write it with some explanation.
 It will be similar to this.

 ```rust
 // It is equal to use